msmithgatech/NewsScraper2/README.md

 # NewsScraper2
 Using MONGO, scrape the headlines of a news site.
-The User can save headlines and inclued notes for the specific headline
+The User can save headlines and include notes for the specific headline

 GITHUB REPO:  https://github.com/msmithgatech/NewsScraper2/